-Garabet was born in Ottoman Empire and was still an Ottoman subject in 1911, and his wife Elizabeth Sarah, born in Cork, Ireland, was a British subject ‘by parentage’.
-All their three children are listed as ‘British born’, which would give a right to Krikor to enlist in the army.
+Garapet was born in the Ottoman Empire and was still an Ottoman subject in 1911; his wife Elizabeth Sarah, born in Cork, Ireland, was a British subject ‘by parentage’.
+All their three children are listed as ‘British born’, which would give Krikor the right to to enlist in the British Army.

 He enlisted in 1916, specifying his profession as a teacher of Chemistry.
-Krikor served as a Pioneer in a Royal Engineers corps, which maintained the railways, roads, communications etc. (Regimental Number 224948) and was awarded, British War Medal and Victory Medal.
-It’s not clear when he returned from the army, but he’s registered as living in Fulham in 1918.
+Krikor served as a Pioneer in the Royal Engineers Corps, which maintained the railways, roads, communications etc. (Regimental Number 224948) and was awarded the British War Medal and the Victory Medal.
+It is unclear when he returned from the army, but in 1918 he is registered as living in Fulham.

-In 1925 his mother passed away and his father died the next year.
-Krikor married to Elfrida V D Starkey in 1925 in Doncaster, where he was living then and they had their daughter Mary in 1927.
-His date and year of death are unknown.
+In 1925 his mother passed away and his father died the following year.
+Also in 1925, Krikor married Elfrida V D Starkey in Doncaster, where he was living by then and their daughter Mary was born in 1927.
+The exact date of his death is unknown.